SELECT

 • Elements Meaning

-condition(s) You can define several conditions.
-A hierarchical connection between father and son rows can be defined by the keyword PRIOR (for example, PRIOR employee_id = manager_id).
-If you don't specify such a PRIOR condition, the cross product will be computed.
+condition(s) You can define multiple conditions.
+A hierarchical connection between parent and child rows can be defined by the keyword PRIOR (for example, PRIOR employee_id = manager_id).
+If you do not specify such a PRIOR condition, the cross product will be computed.
 Thus, the statement SELECT LEVEL FROM dual CONNECT BY LEVEL<=100 results in a table with 100 rows, because 100 cross products were calculated for the table dual.

-Functions & Operators Meaning
+Functions and operators Meaning

 SYS_CONNECT_BY_PATH (expr, char) Returns a string containing the full path from the root node to the current node, containing the values for expr and separated by char.